stangreg/Ignitron/src/Readme.md

 In case you don't like the default presets, you can delete the presets you don't want, and also change the file *PresetList.txt* accordingly.
 This file contains the file names of the presets to use.
 Lines starting with `--` are ignored.

 **Note:** Be aware that when storing or deleting a preset to Ignitron using the AMP mode, the file is automatically rewritten, so custom commented lines will be removed.

+## Additional Features

+### Battery Indicator

+Starting from version 1.7.2, Ignitron can be powered by an internal battery pack and displays the remaining capacity on the LED screen.

+Benefits of using an internal battery:

+- No AC adapter, fewer cables, and no buzzing from the AC adapter.
+- Can use the battery to power other pedals.

+To enable this feature:

+1. Follow the battery indicator section of the hardware guide in [hardware/README.md](../hardware/README.md#battery-indicator) and wire the hardware components.
+2. Go to [src/Config_Definitions.h](Config_Definitions.h) and uncomment `#define ENABLE_BATTERY_STATUS_INDICATOR` by removing the `//` at the beginning of that line.
+3. Select the type of battery you are using.
+The default settings are for Li-ion batteries.
+If you are using LiFePO4 batteries, change the `#define BATTERY_TYPE` line to `#define BATTERY_TYPE BATTERY_TYPE_LI_FE_PO4`.
+4. Select the series type.
+The default is for 3S batteries.
+Change the `#define BATTERY_CELLS` line to `#define BATTERY_CELLS 2` if you are using a 2S battery pack.
+5. If you have custom resistors for the voltage divider, change `#define VOLTAGE_DIVIDER_R1` and `#define VOLTAGE_DIVIDER_R2` accordingly.
+6. Build and flash the ESP32 with the new settings.

+There will be a battery indicator in APP Mode with four states for different levels: 0-10%, 10-50%, 50-90%, 90-100%.